Binghamton, New York: Arts and culture

 The Roberson Museum and Science Center, in the heart of Binghamton, is home to the Binghamton Visitor Center, the Link Planetarium, and a number of exhibits detailing the culture and history of Greater Binghamton and the Southern Tier.
 The Kopernik Observatory & Science Center observatory is the largest public observatory in the northeast United States.
 The Binghamton Zoo at Ross Park, in the Southside, opened in 1875 and is the fifth-oldest zoo in the nation.

 Binghamton is known as the Carousel Capital of the World, as it houses six of the remaining antique carousels.
 Two are within city limits, one at Recreation Park and another at the Binghamton Zoo at Ross Park.
 Other visitor attractions include the Phelps Mansion museum, the Cutler Botanic Garden, the Bundy Museum of History and Art, and the interactive, child-oriented Discovery Center.
 The Center for Technology & Innovation, a museum dedicated to local industry, is under construction.

 The area is home to a popular regional dish known as the spiedie.
 Many of the area's restaurants serve spiedies, but they have only experienced limited penetration beyond the Southern Tier and Central New York.
 Spiedies are celebrated at the Spiedie Fest and Balloon Rally, which is held at Otsiningo Park each August and attracts over 100,000 people annually.

 The city's other annual events include the St. Patrick's Day parade in March, July Fest (a festival of jazz music, arts, and crafts held downtown since 1962), the 100-year-old St. Mary of the Assumption Bazaar in August, the LUMA Projection Arts Festival in September, Binghamton Porchfest (a free annual music festival featuring hundreds of performances staged on West Side residential porches), Blues on the Bridge (a September music festival that takes place on the South Washington Street Bridge), and the Columbus Day Parade and Italian Festival every October, which includes a marching band competition.
 Broome County is home to several festivals (including a significant concentration of ethnic celebrations due to its heritage), which the New York Department of Economic Development recognized in 2001 as the year's official I Love New York festival, and collectively dubbed the "Festival of Festivals".
 Notable former festivities include the Yegatta Regatta and the Pops on the River concert.

 Residents of Binghamton typically speak the Inland Northern dialect of American English, and the region falls within a distinct isogloss that also contains Buffalo, Rochester, and Syracuse.
 Much of the local accent has been subject to the Northern Cities Vowel Shift, though this has not fully taken hold.
 Unlike people in other Inland Northern cities, people in Binghamton typically refer to athletic shoes as sneakers (as opposed to tennis shoes) and to soft drinks as soda (as opposed to pop).

-Binghamton was also the home of a branch of the Dunder-Mifflin Paper Company from the television show the Office.
-The branch was closed down on a drunken bender by CEO Robert California starting a branch war between Scranton and Albany.